Deacon Jones: College career

 Due to a lack of television coverage and modern scouting networks, Jones was largely overlooked during his college career.
 According to an NFL Films interview with writer Ray Didinger, "Deacon was discovered kinda by accident.
 The Rams were scouting some running backs and they found this defensive tackle who was outrunning the running backs that they were scouting."
-Jones was drafted in the 14th round of the 1961 NFL Draft by the Los Angeles Rams.
+Jones was selected in the 14th round of the 1961 NFL draft by the Los Angeles Rams.
 He then earned a starting role as a defensive end and teamed with tackle Merlin Olsen to give Los Angeles a perennial All-Pro left side of the defensive line.
 He became a part of the Fearsome Foursome defensive line of the Rams (along with Lamar Lundy, Rosey Grier, and Olsen), which is now considered to have been one of the best defensive lines of all time.

 Jones won consensus All-Pro honors five straight years from 1965 through 1969 and was second-team All-Pro in 1964, 1970, and 1972.
 He was also in seven straight Pro Bowls, from 1964 to 1970, and was selected to an eighth after the 1972 season with the San Diego Chargers.
 He was voted the team's Outstanding Defensive Lineman by the Los Angeles Rams Alumni in 1962, '64, '65, and '66.
 In 1971, Jones suffered a severely sprained arch, which caused him to miss four starts, and he ended the season with 4½ sacks, his career-low to that point.

-Jones was traded along with Lee White and Greg Wojcik from the Rams to the San Diego Chargers for Jeff Staggs, a second-rounder in 1972 (30th overall—Jim Bertelsen) and a second and third-rounder in 1973 (31st and 60th overall—Cullen Bryant and Tim Stokes respectively) on January 29, 1972.1972 NFL Draft Pick Transactions, February 1 (Rounds 1–7) & 2 (Rounds 8–17) – Pro Sports Transactions.
-Retrieved November 1, 2020 He was named San Diego's defensive captain and led all Chargers' defensive linemen in tackles and won a berth on the AFC Pro Bowl squad.
+Jones was traded along with Lee White and Greg Wojcik from the Rams to the San Diego Chargers for Jeff Staggs, a second-rounder in 1972 (30th overall) and a second and third-rounder in 1973 (31st and 60th overall) on January 29, 1972.
+He was named San Diego's defensive captain and led all Chargers' defensive linemen in tackles and won a berth on the AFC Pro Bowl squad.
 He concluded his career with the Washington Redskins in 1974.
 In the final game of his NFL career, the Redskins allowed him to kick the point-after-touchdown for the game's last score.
 Along the way, Jones was named the Associated Press NFL Defensive Player of the Week four times: week 14, 1967; week 12, 1968; week 11, 1969; and week 10, 1970.

 An extremely durable player, Jones missed only six games of a possible 196 regular-season encounters in his 14 National Football League seasons.